micleavor/edx-platform/docs/en_us/course_authors/source/exercises_tools/lti_component.rst

 For example, the following LTI component incorporates a Cerego tool that students interact with.

 .. image:: /Images/LTIExample.png
-   :alt: Cerebro LTI component example
+   :alt: Cerego LTI component example

 Before you create an LTI component from an external LTI provider in a unit, you need the following information.